WHAT ABOUT THE

 righteousness."
 Then John consented.

-Certainly, Matt 3:15 cannot mean that righteousness will
+Certainly, Matt 3:15 cannot mean that righteousness

 be brought to an end or abolished.
-In both verses "fulfill" means "to bring
+In both verses "fulfill" means "to

-to perfection" (perfect condition and function) so that nothing shall be
+to perfection" (perfect condition and function) so that nothing shall

 wanting.

-The whole sacrificial system has
+The whole sacrificial

-been brought to perfection (fulfilled) by Messiah Yahshua's atoning death.
+been brought to perfection (fulfilled) by Messiah Yahshua's atoning

-Yet, the sacrificial system still exists in order for that perfect sacrifice
+Yet, the sacrificial system still exists in order for that perfect

 to be our link to Yahweh.
-Without accepting that sacrifice for our atonement,
+Without accepting that sacrifice for our

-his hand on the head of the animal being sacrificed, to identify with it
+his hand on the head of the animal being sacrificed, to identify with

-in order to receive the atonement.
+in order to receive the atonement (a covering at that time).
+That OT

-Since there is no longer a need for the animal sacrifices
+Since there is no longer a need for the animal

 to be made, those laws concerning how to make the sacrifices, fall into